My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Let me speak the self-evident Truth.

 Don't try to tell me that it's possible to become the opposite sex.
 You know that is a lie.
-If you want to wear your sister's or brother's clothes, believing you are a different sex/gender, that's your business, but keep your delusional nonsense out of the locker room and bathroom.
+If you want to wear your sister's or brother's clothes, believing you are a different sex/gender, that's your business, but keep your delusional nonsense out of the classroom, locker room, and bathroom.

 I loved this show and wished it would never end.
 Taylor Sheridan finished Strong.
 I loved the ending; tragic but moving.
 I may have cried.